 Trade waste (fencers, builders, plumbers)

 The amount of building rubble, including soil, sand and bricks, is limited to 0.25 cubic metres.
 This material must be bagged in bags that weigh no more than 16 kilograms and will not split.

 The amount of carpet is limited to 1 cubic metre.
 Individual pieces should not be too heavy for lifting onto a truck by two people.

 All other building material, including timber and guttering, is limited to 0.5 cubic metres.

 Refrigerators, freezers and trunks

-For child safety reasons, before placing any refrigerator, freezer or trunk with a capacity of 40 litres or more on the nature strip, you must first remove every door and lid or every lock catch and hinge, or otherwise render every door and lid incapable of being fastened.
+For child safety reasons, before placing any refrigerator, freezer or trunk with a capacity of 40 litres or more on the nature strip, you must first remove every door and lid and every lock catch and hinge, or otherwise render every door and lid incapable of being fastened.
 Any cords or hoses should also be removed.

 Is it too good to throw away?

 Residents that have items they consider may be good enough to reuse are encouraged to first phone your local charity.

 The following material will NOT be collected: